 Information overload relates to and is a consequence of how we interact with information.
 Characteristics of information, such as its vast volume exacerbate the problem of information overload.
 Our individual differences (e.g. in memory, analytic ability, experience, prior knowledge) enable us to work with vast volumes of information differently, and suggest different points at which information overload becomes an issue.
 However, information overload affects almost all of us regardless of our capacity for processing information.

 Definitions of information overload exist across different disciplines.
-For the purposes of this paper, we identified fourthree dimensions of information overload that create practical barriers in our personal and professional lives.
+For the purposes of this paper, we identified four dimensions of information overload that create practical barriers in our personal and professional lives.
 The first definitional theme is having more relevant information than can be assimilated.
 For example, we have gathered fifteen different books on a topic, but it is unlikely that we can assimilate all that information.
 Because the information in the books is relevant, it cannot be ignored without a potentially negative consequence.

 A second theme is being burdened by a large supply of unsolicited information, some of which may be relevant.
 A common example of this situation is email.
-We get lots of unsolicited email messages that clog up our mailbox and require our attention because the messages may contain relevant or useful information.
+We receive unsolicited email messages that clog our mailbox and require our attention because the messages may contain relevant or useful information.
 Each moment we spend determining whether an email message is junk or not, is a moment we cannot spend on one that provides relevant information.
 Another example is a keyword search for information on the World Wide Web that yields thousands of pages as the set of potential sources.
 It is unlikely that we can go through every result, but failing to may mean that we miss relevant information.

 A fourth theme related to the value of information: As the volume of information with which we deal increases, the perceived value of any one piece of information degrades due to redundancy and noise (irrelevant facts which "clutter" the field).
 The old fable of the little boy asking his mother where he came from is such an example.
 The mothers responds with deteails an explanation of the of the birds and the bees, to which the boy replies "My friend Johnny comes from Los Angeles, where do I come from?"